An Experts Guide to Selling Event Tickets Online

 When you register your event with online ticketing software Ticketebo, you are able to create a webpage dedicated to your event for free.
 You can customise this page, adding all your event information, ticket prices and add images and logos.

-When it comes to the rest of your marketing material (like posters and social media ads) make use of one of the many low cost graphic design services available online – we recommend that you check out 99designs or a freelance website like UpWork.
+When it comes to the rest of your marketing material (like posters and social media ads) make use of one of the many low cost graphic design services available online – we recommend that you check out 99designs, fiverr.com or a freelance website like UpWork.
+Or if you have an eye for design yourself, then why not try your hand with a great DIY design service like Canva.

-Re-target people who’ve already shown interest in your event.
+7. Re-target people who've already shown interest in your event

 If someone visited your event page but left without purchasing a ticket it doesn’t necessarily mean that they aren’t interested.
 If you aren’t managing to convert customer who visit your event page why not consider setting up a re-targeting campaign.